libyui/libyui-old/legacy-buildtools/README.md

 ## Migration Path

-We will need this until all the community-supported libyui plugins and extensions (libyui-gtk, libyui-mga, libyui-mga-qt, ...) are ported to this new cmake environment.
+We will need this until all the community-supported libyui plugins and extensions (libyui-gtk, libyui-mga, libyui-mga-qt, ...) are ported to the new cmake environment.

 See